matheusb432/cpp-course/notes/01-fundamentals.md

 ## Undefined Behavior

-_Undefined behavior_ (often abbreviated UB) is the result of executing code whose behavior is not well-defined. (e.g. reading an uninitialized variable)
+_Undefined behavior_ (often abbreviated _UB_) is the result of executing code whose behavior is not well-defined. (e.g. reading an uninitialized variable, dividing by zero, dereferencing a null pointer, etc.)

 Code implementing undefined behavior may: